One of the most common questions we get is: what is a messaging app?

 Here:

-• The entire game lives in the thread.
+- The entire app lives in the thread.

-This likely won’t replace every genre - and it shouldn’t.
+This likely won’t replace every app category - and it shouldn’t.
 Messaging has constraints: screen size, interaction format, cognitive load.

-But in specific genres - social deduction, trivia, turn-based strategy, roleplay, lightweight async competition - All Chat could be incredibly powerful.
+But in specific categories - social deduction, trivia, turn-based strategy, roleplay, lightweight async competition - All Chat could be incredibly powerful.

 It’s not about forcing everything into chat.
 It’s about designing for what chat does best.